PhysicsDaily/physicsdaily.github.io/README.md

 **University Physics Notes & Interactive Simulations**

-Welcome to the repository for **PhysicsDaily**!
+Namaste and Welcome to the repository for **PhysicsDaily**!
 This open-source project aims to provide comprehensive, university-level physics notes accompanied by interactive React-based simulations to help students visualize and master complex concepts.

 ## 🚀 Features